 Writing Prompts

-If displaying a prompt with an image is not an option or something you prefer, here are some prompts I have used with secondary students (both middle and high school).
+If displaying a prompt with an image isn't an option or not preferred, there are some prompts created and used by secondary students (both middle and high school).
 Modify as you see fit!

 • Which class does this school not offer that you wish it had?

-• f you had three wishes, what would you wish would happen?
-(No wishes for more wishes).
+• If you had three wishes, what would you wish would happen?
+(No wishing for more wishes!)

 • What would you do if you were lost on a deserted island?